 For years, marketers have been trying to perfect their best lead generation strategies, but what if your objective is to create a need for your product or service in the minds of your potential customers rather than drive leads?
 This is where a well-executed demand generation strategy becomes a pivotal asset in your marketing toolbox.
 Demand generation is about educating your prospects into the sales funnel and ultimately creating a demand for your product or service.
-It is an all-encompassing process with many facets, so we created 5 tips to help you build a successful demand generation strategy.
+It is an all-encompassing lead nurturing process with many facets, so we created 5 tips to help you build a successful demand generation strategy.

 - Clearly Define and Follow Your Demand Funnel